WebizenAI/devdocs/Social Factors/Web Science/The Values Project.md

 There’s a few components to it.

-1. The way in which the ‘ontologies’ are handled generally.
+1. The way in which the ‘[[Ontologies]]’ are handled generally.

-1. I have linkeddata.au and linkeddata.com.au
+	a. [[Understanding Ontologies]] provides general 'non-technical' information.

-2. Ideally, the moral owners of the ‘values instruments’ would be stewards of those instruments, versions of them, etc.
+2. Ideally, the moral owners of the ‘[[Values Credentials]]’ would be stewards of those instruments, versions of them, etc.

-3. Presently HTTP Uris are used for ontologies - DLT/DHT ontologies are useful.
+3. Presently HTTP Uris are used for ontologies - DLT/DHT ontologies are useful; as such, the objective is to implement [[Permissive Commons]].
+SeeAlso; [[Permissive Commons Tech]]

-4. The ‘values’ credentials are also able to be provided by providers / group entities.
+4.  [[Verifiable Claims & Credentials]] (including the above noted 'values credentials') are also able to be provided by providers / group entities.

 3. There are presently ‘wallets’ that are defined in a particular way, which is in-turn part of a broader ecosystem that is developing.

-1. I don’t like the term ‘wallet’.
+	a.
+I don’t like the term ‘wallet’.

-2. I am also not confident that the specifications of these ‘wallets’ will be ‘fit for purpose’, as such changes might need to be made.
+	b.
+I am also not confident that the specifications of these ‘wallets’ will be ‘fit for purpose’, as such changes might need to be made.

-3. There is a desire to store an array of digital artifacts via a ‘personal cloud’ (protected by law) solution; that will end-up having alot of ‘important (s/w files) documents’ in it.
+	c.
+There is a desire to store an array of digital artifacts via a ‘personal cloud’ (protected by law) solution; that will end-up having alot of ‘important (s/w files) documents’ in it.
 This isn’t simply a ‘wallet’ & its not quite to the extent to which (in future) the hope is to end-up producing a capacity that might be termed an inforg.

-5. The solution will require packages that are built for online platforms like wordpress.
+4. The solution will require packages that are built for online platforms like wordpress.

-6. A major part of the intended purpose of these works, is to end-up with a solution that can be used for collaboratively undertaking online projects with others.
+5. A major part of the intended purpose of these works, is to end-up with a solution that can be used for collaboratively undertaking online projects with others.
 This ‘projects’ element, will in-turn require additional functionality.

-7. There is a requirement also to support ‘verifiable claims’, which may be different to what are now known as ‘verifiable credentials’.
+6. There is a requirement also to support ‘verifiable claims’, which may be different to what are now known as ‘verifiable credentials’.
 These requirements would include the ability to define characteristics of persons required to engage in projects.

 8. The ‘values’ credentials are intended to support ‘logic’ processes that will progressively improve support for compliance tracking & relationships between credentials.